huynguyenbao/huynguyenbao.github.io/_posts/2022-09-11-variational-methods-denoising.md

 date: 2022-09-11
 permalink: /posts/2022/09/11/variational-methods/
 tags:
-  - Mathematics
+  - Variational Methods
-  - Digital Signal Processing
+  - Computer Vision
 ---

 Variational methods are really powerful which has a variety of applications such as 2D segmentation and 3D reconstruction.
 However, today I will present to you one of their interesting applications: Image Denoising.